Yard Anyway

 12 ≈ 10.1 yd → order 11 yards.

-If you found this helpful, you might also enjoy how many months is 120 days or how many oz in half gallon.
+If you found this helpful, you might also enjoy what is the best title for this bulleted list or how many dimes in 5 dollars.

 Bottom Line